Deploying Dundas BI as a server farm

 Deploying as a server farm in earlier versions of Dundas BI relies on a single main instance to create a farm node information file, which is then used to create additional farm nodes on the other servers that replicate the main instance.

 - Install Dundas BI normally to create a full instance if you do not have one.
 This instance should either create or point to the application and warehouse databases to which all of the farm servers will point, and it should have a scheduler service configured.

 - From the Dundas BI Deployment application on the server running the full instance, choose Farm in the left menu and then Create a farm node information file from an instance.

 - After creating the information file, launch the Dundas BI Deployment application on each additional server, choose Farm in the left menu and then Create a farm node deployment.
 Open your farm node information file when prompted.

 Dundas BI allows for multiple scheduler services to be running and sharing an application database.
 Only one scheduler will be active at a time.
 The other schedulers will wait on call, and will become active if the other schedulers stop.

-- The IP address of the load balancer should be specified in the Trusted Proxy IP Addresses configuration setting in Dundas BI.
+- Your load balancer's IP address should be specified in the Trusted Proxy IP Addresses configuration setting in Dundas BI when using one.

 - If multiple nodes in a server farm need to override Dundas BI configuration settings with the same values, the best practice is to accomplish this using server groups.
 For more information, see Managing server groups.